 In the case of the implementation of the function of one branch of government, the bodies of other branches of government should not interfere in its activities, since this can be considered as a certain violation of the classical approach to the principle of separation of state powers.
 However, the current state of implementation of this principle in the activities of state authorities distinguishes between permissible and impermissible interventions.
 Permissible ones contribute to more effective activities of state authorities, while unacceptable ones lead to the loss of the essence of the principle of separation of powers itself.
 For example, presidential interference in the process of issuing laws through the possibility of a veto is allowed, since the decision rests with the parliament, which can overcome this veto in accordance with the law-making procedure established by the constitution.
+Some scholars in this regard note that "the presidential veto is a deterrent.
+The threat of its use gives presidents powerful superiority over the legislature" [43, p.
+1].
 It is also permissible to grant relevant entities outside the parliament the right of legislative initiative, since in the end, it is the legislator who will make the final decision.
 At the same time, it is unacceptable to grant the head of state or government legislative competence that would allow the latter, contrary to the decision of the legislative body, to issue a by-law that would regulate these issues that should be regulated by law.
 Since in this case the head of state, government or other executive body actually assumes the functions of the legislative branch, competition arises between the legislative competence of the legislative branch and the subordinate competence of the executive branch.